 Construction began in 1732 and was completed in 1762, eleven years after Salvi’s death.
 The job was handed to architect Giuseppe Pannini, who worked with multiple sculptors to finish the project.
 The fountain’s facade tells a gripping story of its history.
 Discover the history of Trevi Fountain and why it is so famous for your visit.
 Also, there are a few great restaurants nearby the fountain where you can stop for a bite to eat.

 Address: Piazza di Trevi

 7. Try a Jewish Artichoke in the Jewish Ghetto

 Artichoke | Antipasto | Vegetarian

-Roman style artichokes are a world of difference.
-The only thing that is the same is that they are artichokes.
-They preparation and cook time is more intensive and the outcome is different.
+Carciofi alla Romana, Roman-style artichokes, are a world apart.
+The preparation and cooking time is more intensive and the outcome is different.
 These artichokes are most often served cold but cooked for up to 30 minutes.
-They are seasoned with lemon, mint, garlic, olive oil and black pepper.
+They are seasoned with lemon, mint, garlic, olive oil, and black pepper.

-This may sound a bit eccentric and possibly politically incorrect but I would stick to religion on this one.
-If the restaurant is run by catholics, I would order Roman style artichokes.
-If it is Jewish run, I would order the Jewish style artichokes without question.
+This may sound a bit eccentric and possibly politically incorrect, but I would stick to religion on this one.
+If the restaurant is run by Catholics, I would order Roman-style artichokes.
+If it is Jewish-run, I would order the Jewish-style artichokes without question.
 How do you know who runs the restaurant without asking an awkward question?
 Well, the Jewish Ghetto is still occupied mostly by Jews.

-6. The Catacombs of Domitilla
+6. Take a Tour of the Catacombs of Domitilla

 Address: Via delle Sette Chiese 282